-An essential ingredient of the derivation of Boussinesq, anelastic and pseudo-incompressible models is the assumption of a vertically varying reference state that is in hydrostatic balance, i.e. the gravitational and pressure terms compensate each other (cf. Section \ref{sec_anelastic_pseudoincomp_systems}).
+The derivations of Boussinesq, anelastic, and pseudo-incompressible models rely on the assumption of a vertically varying reference state that is in hydrostatic balance, i.e. the gravitational and pressure terms compensate each other (cf. Section \ref{sec_anelastic_pseudoincomp_systems}).
 When out of equilibrium, the system tends to a balanced state by the so-called hydrostatic adjustment process \cite{Lamb1932} by emitting internal gravity waves.

-Here, we investigate the above derived variational integrators using the hydrostatic adjustment process.
-We study their dynamical behavior, long term energy and mass conservation properties, and their discrete dispersion relations.
-To this end, we initialize the Boussinesq scheme as in \cite{DeGaGBZe2014}, and adapt the therein suggested test case to suit also for the anelastic and pseudo-incompressible schemes.
+Applying this test case, we study the schemes' dynamical behavior, long term energy and mass conservation properties, and their discrete dispersion relations.
+We initialize the Boussinesq scheme as in \cite{DeGaGBZe2014}, and adapt the therein suggested test case to suit also for the anelastic and pseudo-incompressible schemes.
 This will allow us to compare quantitatively the simulation results of our schemes with each other and with those of \cite{DeGaGBZe2014}.

-We use for the simulations in this section a computation domain of dimension $(x,z) \in \mathcal{D} =[0,L_x] \times [0, L_z], L_x = 24\,{\rm m}, L_z = 1\,{\rm m}$, while imposing periodic boundary conditions in $x$-direction and free-slip boundary conditions at the upper and lower boundaries of the domain.
-We integrate for a time interval of $100\,$s (in correspondence to \cite{DeGaGBZe2014}) with a time step size of $\Delta t = 0.25\,$s.
-Both regular and irregular computational meshes have a resolution of $2\cdot 384 \times 20$ triangular cells (cf. Figure~\ref{fig:irr_grid}).